briandgomez/C11-Note-Taker/README.md

 ## NoteTaker Image

+## Tools
-## This application was created using the following:
+This application was created using the following:
 * Node.js
 * Express.js
 * npm